frankdean/trip-server-2/README.md

 	$ autoreconf --install
 	$ automake --add-missing --copy

+When you run the `configure` script, add the `--enable-maintainer-mode` option, at least for the first build, otherwise the build is likely to fail with error messages similar to the following:

+	trip-user-guide.texi:7: @include: could not find version-ug.texi
+	trip-server.texi:7: @include: could not find version.texi

-Optionally install the `uuid-runtime` package which runs a daemon that `libuuid` uses to create secure UUIDs.
+For secure UUID creation, optionally install the `uuid-runtime` package which runs a daemon that `libuuid` uses to create secure UUIDs.

 To run Trip Server as a daemon, create a system user, e.g.